lambdaxymox/heterogeneous_hash_map/README.md

   formats like JSON or user input, especially for dynamic UIs or generic data pipelines.
 * Resource management for heterogeneous computing applications.

-The goal is to provide **type-safe, ergonomic, and flexible storage** for real-world Rust systems that need to mix value types while maintaining safety and clarity.
+The goal is to provide **type-safe, ergonomic, and flexible storage** for real-world software systems that need to mix value types while maintaining safety and clarity.

 ## Getting Started